KALE: History

-KALE began broadcasting in 1950 on AM 900 kHz and was owned by Yakima Broadcasting Corp.
+KALE began broadcasting on April 1, 1950, with 1,000 watts of power on AM 900 kHz and was owned by Yakima Broadcasting Corp.
 KALE had a Top-40 radio format until the early 1980s when it switched to a more adult contemporary format.
 The station reached its zenith as an AM station during the early to mid-1970s.
 The station was consistently at or near the top of the age 18-to-49 ratings block (as well as among teens) and frequently led the market in sales billings.
 The news department won numerous regional and statewide Society of Professional Journalists awards.
 KALE's ratings dominance waned as listeners began migrating from AM to FM during the latter 1970s and early 1980s.

 In the 1970s the station was owned by Sterling Recreation Organization and later was owned by Revitalization Partners, before New Northwest Broadcasters purchased the station.
 In December 2010, Townsquare Media announced it was acquiring 12 stations owned by New Northwest Broadcasters.
 Since they were already owners of 11 stations in the Yakima and Tri-city areas they planned to spin off 11 stations once the sale closed.
 Townsquare was planning to move some formats to new frequencies and some call signs were expected to change as well but in July, 2011, the FCC stopped Townsquare Media's plan to buy 12 Tri-City and Yakima radio outlets from New Northwest Broadcasters.
 According to the July 30, 2011, Tri-City Herald, "An eight-page letter from the FCC to Townsquare released on the agency's website Friday said that proposed use of a divestiture trust was a substantial departure from the kinds of uses previously approved by the commission and dismissed five sets of applications that would have reassigned the radio station licenses."